MicrosoftDocs/power-platform/power-platform/guidance/expressroute/setup.md

 ---
-title: "Setting up ExpressRoute for Microsoft Power Platform | MicrosoftDocs"
+title: "Set up ExpressRoute for Microsoft Power Platform | MicrosoftDocs"
 description: "Detailed explanation of the kinds of network setup required for enabling ExpressRoute with Microsoft Power Platform"
 author: taiki-yoshida
 manager: devkeydet